CARTAvis/carta-controller/docs/src/almalinux_instructions.rst

     sudo reboot

-8. Configure the carta-controller
+8. Configure the CARTA controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create and fill in the ``config.json`` using our sample file :ref:`sample configuration file<example_config>`.
+Create and fill in the ``config.json`` using our :ref:`sample configuration file<example_config>`.
-Also generate private/public keys as they are used by carta-controller to sign/verify/refresh access tokens.
+Also generate private/public keys as they are used by the CARTA controller to sign/verify/refresh access tokens.

 .. code-block:: shell